tomjoht/learnapidoc/_docs/exploring_other_apis/docapis_eventbrite_example.md

 IO6EB7MM6TSCIL2TIOHC

-Use the [EventBrite API](https://www.eventbrite.com/developer/v3/) to get the event title and description of an event.
+Use the [Eventbrite API](https://www.eventbrite.com/developer/v3/) to get the event title and description of an event.

 {% if site.format == "web" %}
 * TOC
 {:toc}
 {% endif %}

-## About EventBrite
+## About Eventbrite
-EventBrite is an event management tool, and you can interact with it through an API to pull out the event information you want.
-In this example, you'll use the EventBrite API to print a description of an event to your page.
+Eventbrite is an event management tool, and you can interact with it through an API to pull out the event information you want.
+In this example, you'll use the Eventbrite API to print a description of an event to your page.

 ## 1. Get an anonymous OAuth token
 To make any kind of requests, you'll need a token, which you can learn about in the [Authentication section](https://www.eventbrite.com/developer/v3/api_overview/authentication/).